vanHeemstraPublications/dev-to/articles/who_are_you_coredns_series/who-are-you-coredns-episode-01.md

 ---
-title: "Who Are You CoreDNS 🔬 Ep.1"
+title: "Who Are You CoreDNS? 🔬 Ep.1"
 published: false
 description: "Episode 1: *ba-ba-baaaa, ba-ba-baaaaa* — Who are you?
 Who who, who who?
 A DNS query hits the wire.
 A pod needs an answer.
 And in the shadows of kube-system, the CoreDNS lab is already processing evidence.
 Welcome to the most overlooked crime scene in Kubernetes: the DNS stack.
 Every resolution failure is a case.
 Every timeout is a cold case.
 Every Corefile is a case file."
 tags: [kubernetes, dns, coredns, beginners]